-As far as unlocked phones go, the Pixel and Pixel XL from Google are terrific unlocked phones, if you've got money to spend on the ultimate Android experience.
-(The Pixel starts at $649 while the $769 XL has been in short supply.)
-But if you'd prefer to spend less than $500 on your next smartphone, you can't go wrong with the OnePlus 3T ($439), the latest phone from OnePlus which features a better processor and longer battery life than its predecessor, our former top pick, the OnePlus 3.
-And one of our favorite unlocked phones from 2016 — Huawei's Honor 8 — is now getting the latest version of Android.
+As far as unlocked phones go, the Pixel and Pixel XL from Google are terrific options, and while they’re cheaper the the Galaxy S8 and S8+, it’s not that much of a cost savings.
+If you'd prefer to spend less than $500 on your next smartphone, you can't go wrong with the OnePlus 3T($439), the latest phone from OnePlus which features a better processor and longer battery life than its predecessor, our former top pick, the OnePlus 3.
+And one of our favorite unlocked phones from 2016 — Huawei's Honor 8 — has been updated to the latest version of Android.

 MORE: Top Phones Overall